Wessbejaoui/PA5_1/README.md

 ![acceptance_rate_by_bar_visit_group](https://github.com/user-attachments/assets/958142cc-586e-4ec8-8ecf-99fdb303efe3)

-## Who are those folks who accepted the coupon?
+## Who are the folks who accepted the coupon?

 To better understand this data, I introduced the age factor to better represent this demographic.
 The comprehensive histoplot below breaks down the age categories in function of the acceptance rate and the bar visiting frequency.
 While it is easy to spot some interesting data right off the bat, such as:
 - The absence of those who are between the ages of 31 and 50 in the "gt8" category